Two people having a conversation in an office

 Diversification does not ensure a profit or protect against a loss.

 Tax-loss harvesting involves certain risks, including, among others, the risk that the new investment could have higher costs than the original investment and could introduce portfolio tracking error into your accounts.
 There may also be unintended tax implications.
-We recommend that you carefully review the terms of the consent and consult a tax advisor before taking action.
+We recommend that you carefully review the terms of consent and consult a tax advisor before taking action.